CookStars/cookstarsapp/README.md

 ## Challenges we faced

-While building the app always has many challenges we were able to overcome or circumnavigate all of them by efficient planning, communication and thoughtful guidance of our instructor - David Patlut and fellow - Nes Martinez.
+While building an app always has its many challenges we were able to overcome or circumnavigate all of them by efficient planning, communication and thoughtful guidance of our instructor - David Patlut and fellow - Nes Martinez.
 That being said some of the major hurdles we encountered involved learning new technologies in short time.
 React Native, although very similar to React, works differently when developing on Mobile.
-Another one is Firebase - transitioning to a NoSQL database took some rewiring but we were quick to learn these new skills and apply them.
+Similarly in Firebase, learning to transition to a NoSQL database took some rewiring but we were quick to learn these new skills and apply them.

 ## Future plans